 I hear the phone as I’m putting away the groceries, but I let it ring through.
 It’s Rita’s brother Frank who leaves the following message: Marcie?
 It’s Frank Romano.
 I was thinking you might want to go out for a grinder or something.
 Give me a yell.

 For some reason this whole thing reminds me of Lent.
-When I was a kid, I gave up candy for six and a half weeks, and then Easter came, and I wanted the good stuff.
+When I was a kid and I gave up candy for six-and-a-half weeks, and then Easter came, and I wanted the good stuff.

 I figure I’ve got time.
 Not to make a value judgment for anybody else, but starting now I’m looking for the solid chocolate.
 After going this long, the last thing I want is those fucking pink jellybeans.
 You know.
 The ones buried at the bottom of the basket under all that phony plastic grass.